This information is available for print here – Recovery Tools – Your relationship with urges and cravings

 Avoid / Leave … Do you need to leave the place where you are at?
 If this is what is causing the craving, put space between you and it and reflect on the situation.

 Spot the lies that addiction is telling you … Relapse is usually based on a lie or half-truth.
-It will be some addictive thinking that is a distortion of the truth, or minimising of the true consequence, or a negotiation that ultimately is weighted in favour of acting out.
+It will be some addictive thinking that is a distortion of the truth, or minimising the true consequence, or a negotiation that ultimately is weighted in favour of acting out.
 Your job is to spot the “addictive BS” or “cognitive distortions” (that is the therapy term).
-Be a BS detective, spot the lies early on, the ones that are setting you up to act out… these come way before the urges sometimes.
+Be a BS detective, spot the lies early on, the ones that are setting you up to act out.
+These come way before the urges sometimes.
 Others refer to these thoughts as “red flag thoughts”.
 Get good at spotting these and challenging them with truth – these thoughts do not do well when you counter them with facts, historical or present.

 Congratulate yourself!
 Every time you skilfully cope with an urge take a minute and congratulate yourself.
 Reflect on what you did and how you did it.
 These are important moments in your continued recovery.
 If it was particularly difficult, reward yourself with something that’s good for you and that you will enjoy.
 Addiction recovery takes some doing – recognise that and recognise your achievements.

 This is just a start.
 Explore, find out more, get to know you and your urges, and check out what others do for their addiction recovery.
 If you are part of a peer support group and can ask others what they do and follow that – experience is a great teacher.
-Explore online, pop in a search engine “ways to deal with cravings”.
-Learn about the neuroscience of addiction (YouTube is a good source for this), attend AA, NA, SMART or other peer support groups, seek the support of an experienced addictions counsellor do whatever it takes to achieve lasting addiction recovery.
+Explore online – pop in a search engine “ways to deal with cravings” or “addiction recovery tools” Learn about the neuroscience of addiction (YouTube is a good source for this), attend AA, NA, SMART or other peer support groups, seek the support of an experienced addictions counsellor – do whatever it takes to achieve lasting addiction recovery.